 The relatively small reduction of the UE estimate is in this context nonetheless somewhat surprising.
 The undereducated workers are often thought of as employees who lack the formal qualifications but who still are highly productive along some unobserved dimension.
 This unobserved productivity is believed to have allowed them to make a career despite their insufficient qualifications.
-If this is the case, it would seem reasonable to expect these employees who have demonstrated their ability to receive the same payoff to a promotion as the correctly matched employees (in which case we would have $\beta_3 = 0$).
+If this is the case, it would seem reasonable to expect these employees who have demonstrated their ability to receive the same payoff to a promotion as the correctly matched employees (in which case we would have $\beta_3=0$).
 Yet they still get a lower bonus, so formal qualifications thus still seem to matter somehow.

 These considerations also point to some other drawbacks related to the FE model.
 First, if education level remains unchanged changes in the three match variables involve vertical job mobility.
 This would produce a change in RE and therefore also in OE or in UE.
 While vertical mobility such as promotions is one aspect of the attainment process, the specification fails to model wage growth occurring without an occupational shift.
 Second, in the remaining cases changes in the match variables involve changes in educational level, i.e. further education among adults.
-Here it can be argued that this is a qualitatively different variable than the crosssectional measure of educational level, since the latter will tend to focus on youth education.
+Here it can be argued that this is a qualitatively different variable than the cross-sectional measure of educational level, since the latter will tend to focus on youth education.
 There are two issues involved: the type and the timing of education.
 Whereas youth education tends to be more general in nature, adult education tends to be vocationally oriented.
-The years of schooling included in the analyses would thus measure two different types of education, with the impact of one type not necessarily relevant for conclusions regarding the impact of the other.
-Similarly, the timing of education may be important if age affects the rate of return, for instance through an effect on motivation.
-Another aspect in relation to the educational measures is the problem of measurement error.
-Part of the variation in educational attainment between panels stems from respondents who (implicitly) report that their level of education has decreased between interviews, illustrating that the combination of two faulty measures may be less desirable (although see Allison 1990).